joburn5000/Shortest-Path/README.md

  - Output: a double (distance) from City s to City e

- (3) Full instructions how to build and run your test suite, including a general description on what tests you have created.
- It is in your best interest to make the instructions (and the running of your executables and tests) as simple and straightforward as possible.

  To run tests, first procss data and create a graph by following instructions in (2).
 Then do the following: